 - 2.1.1 CK The teacher understands the importance of rigor, respect, and responsibility for the learning environment. - 2.1.2 CK The teacher understands how teacher feedback influences student learning.

-Professional Skills - 2.1.3 PS The teacher sets and articulates appropriate goals that are consistent with knowledge of how students learn science. - 2.1.4 PS The teacher sets goals that are aligned with state and other professional standards. - 2.1.5 PS The teacher manages the environment to make learning experiences appropriately challenging. - Function 2: The teacher encourages positive social interaction.
+- 2.1.3 PS The teacher sets and articulates appropriate goals that are consistent with knowledge of how students learn science. - 2.1.4 PS The teacher sets goals that are aligned with state and other professional standards. - 2.1.5 PS The teacher manages the environment to make learning experiences appropriately challenging.